UCL-CloudLabs/deployer/README.md

     export FLASK_APP=run.py
     flask run
     ```
-1. Open browser on URL returned by previous command.
+1. Open browser on URL returned by previous command and input parameters to deploy a sample webapp on your cloud subscription.
+1. The details to ssh into the machine and browse your website will appear after a successful deployment.